-One of the many reasons why I love living in Seattle is the chance to see whales during certain times of the year.
+One of the many reasons I love living in Seattle is the chance to see whales at certain times of the year.
 Although it does make me laugh when my out-of-town guests think we’ll see whales anytime we’re on the water, it is true that you have a higher chance of seeing them during the spring and summer.
 That’s why so many people jump on the opportunity to go on whale watching tours in Seattle and experience this for themselves.

 As someone who has done plenty of whale watching in Seattle, the sight of a giant whale jumping out of the water never gets old.
 I still remember the first time I ever saw an Orca fin when I was on a boat by San Juan Island, and it was magical.

 Whale season in Seattle only happens part of the year, so you’ll have to plan accordingly to make sure you don’t miss out on your whale watching.
 There are certain times to see Orca whales vs. grey whales, but I’ll make sure to answer all your questions, so you know exactly when to go.